purwasadr/capstone/README.md

 ## Any other additional information the staff should know
 * Naming models, variables, classes, and others that use 'class' names are replaced with 'clas' so as not to conflict with reserved keywords
+* django-cleanup package is used to automatically deletes files for FileField, ImageField and subclasses